 Absolutely!
 If you don't want to cook it in a crock pot, you can still get a super tender beef ragu, and still cooked slowly.
 The difference will be that we'll need a lot more beef stock than we do for the slow cooker.

 A crock pot keeps all the steam inside, which means the meat gets cooked mainly in its own juices.
 On the stove top, however, we need to keep adding broth gradually until the beef is tender.

 Start with 2 cups of broth, and leave to cook on a medium heat with the lid on.
 I don't think you need more than 5 cups of broth for this recipe, but depending on the type of beef steak use, you might need more or less.
 All the others steps are the same as cooking it in a slow cooker.

-You can also cut up the beef steak into chunks, you you want to sleeo up the cooking time, it might reduce it, although probably not by too much.
+You can also cut up the beef steak into chunks, if you want to speed up the cooking time, although probably not by too much.